 The most popular AI-enabled capabilities

-The second survey question asked: How has your organization adopted the following types of intelligent automation?
+The second AI adoption in ITSM survey question asked: How has your organization adopted the following types of intelligent automation?

 |Intelligent automation type||In multiple business functions||Only in IT||Planning to adopt||No plans||Don't know|